First Impressions of Ukraine: From Transdniestria to Odessa

 Our Homestay House

-Family room mantle with a photo depicting our host proudly displaying a rabbit he hunted, religion and some cool looking fish
+Family room mantle with a photo depicting our host proudly displaying a rabbit he hunted, religious symbols and some cool looking fish figurine

 Rural Village